camunda/camunda-docs/docs/reference/announcements.md

 Camunda 8 Self-Managed clusters are not affected by this.

-### Updated SaaS URLs

-We will simplify the URL for Camunda 8 SaaS from cloud.camunda.io ([console.cloud.camunda.io](https://console.cloud.camunda.io/)) to camunda.io ([console.camunda.io](http://console.camunda.io/)).

-On or around July 9th, users will be directed to the new URLs.
-Both URLs will continue to be active for at least 18 months so navigation from supported versions of components like Operate is still possible.

-Internal allowlisting or active rules for [cloud.camunda.io](http://cloud.camunda.io/) must be transitioned to the new [camunda.io](http://camunda.io/) URL.
-This change primarily affects Console and Modeler.
-During sign up, users will be briefly redirected through [accounts.cloud.camunda.io](http://accounts.camunda.io/), which will also be updated.

 ### Zeebe repo rename impacts Go client

 The Camunda 8 Github repository was renamed from `http://github.com/camunda/zeebe` to `http://github.com/camunda/camunda`, impacting the Zeebe Go client path.